Ju99ernaut/grapesjs-indexeddb-ui/README.md

 # Grapesjs Indexeddb UI

-UI helpers for IndexedDB Storage
+UI helpers for IndexedDB Storage.

+This repo has been deprecated in favour of [grapesjs-template-manager](https://github.com/Ju99ernaut/grapesjs-template-manager) and will only be updated for bug fixes.
+There won't be any new features added.

 >Requires GrapesJS v0.14.15 or higher